 We ask all those who book a holiday with us to abide by the latest Government recommendations, including that guests do not travel if they have tested positive for Covid-19, are self-isolating or if they or any of their household, extended household or support bubble show any symptoms.

 We operate across several nations and each nation has a different approach to tackling Coronavirus, with regulations changing rapidly.
-For anyone who books a holiday with us, we ask that the booker and all guests abide by the relevant nation’s law or guidance regarding who can travel, socialise or stay overnight together, along with the distancing advice, both in their place(s) of residence and also the Landmark destination.
+For anyone who holidays with us, we ask that the booker and all guests abide by the relevant nation’s law or guidance regarding who can travel, socialise or stay overnight together, both in their place(s) of residence and also the Landmark destination.

-For further details, please see the Government's website from here.
+For full details, please see the Government's website from here.

-- Fort Clonque on Alderney has reopened.
-Those within the Bailiwick of Guernsey may travel, however travel to and from the Baliwick of Gurnsey is currently restricted to essential travel only.
-Subject to further announcements, it is hoped that travel to and from the UK mainland may be possible from 1st July.
+- Fort Clonque on Alderney is open.
+Those within the Bailiwick of Guernsey may travel.
+Travel to and from the Bailiwick of Guernsey and the Common Travel Area (being the UK, the Channel Islands, the Isle of Man and Republic of Ireland) is subject to vaccination specifications and registration.
 For full details, please see the States of Guernsey official website here and the Visit Alderney website here.

 Our six Landmarks in Italy are open.
 Travel to and within Italy is subject to detailed national and regional restrictions.
 For further details, please see the Italian Government’s covid-response website here.

 The Landmark experience: mostly familiar, with a few changes

 We’ve worked hard to implement measures to make Landmarks safe for our customers, colleagues and communities.
 We're adhering to all Government and public health requirements, and have been accredited with Visit Britain’s 'We’re Good to Go' industry standard.